Pocket-Watch/PocketWatch/README.md

 ## Problems with the standard subtitle API
 >It is terrible

+* **The performance of hiding or showing a track is astonishingly horrible**
+    * hiding a track with `3000 cues` on a modern CPU takes about `3000 ms` causing UI to be unresponsive
+    * when a track is shown it takes roughly the same amount of time it took to hide it
+<br><br>

 * **Inconsistent styling across browsers**
     * bouncy `VTTCue.line` setting on Firefox (does bound checks, ensuring cue stays within view)
     * changing `style.fontSize` in CSS rule may easily cause subtitles to go out of view on Firefox